 - Style and Theme Support

 For a set of basic UI controls, the Qt Quick Controls module implements several controls such as buttons, menus, and views.
-These controls mimic the native behavior found in different platforms such as Windows, macOS, and Linux.
+These controls come with several built-in styles that can be used, and also support the creation of custom styles.

 Several Qt modules provide types for creating special effects in applications.
 Their respective pages contain more information about specific uses.

 The QML types, WebEngineView and WebView, render and display dynamic web content.
 The only difference between the two is that the latter uses a native web view if available.
 Both these types can load a URL or an HTML string.
 To read more about them and view code samples, see Qt WebEngine and Qt WebView.

 The Qt Sensors module allows applications to read information from sensors such as accelerometers and tilt sensors.
 There is a common QML API for different platforms and can be extended in C++.